 - establish, or seek to establish, social contact with pupils or aim to secure a friendship or strengthen a relationship, for any reason.
-This includes 'electronic' contact, such as by e-mail or social networking sites - buy or give gifts to children other than as part of a school rewards system - give to, or exchange with, pupils any personal details such as home/mobile telephone number or home or personal e-mail address for any reason, unless a specific need to do so is agreed with their Line Manager or the Headteacher - offer or give lifts to pupils in your own personal vehicle.
+This includes 'electronic' contact, such as by email, social media or social networking sites

-- Ensure that you understand and comply with the school's procedures and arrangements for the transportation of pupils offsite, where this is necessary, for example to out-of-school activities. - Be aware that one-to-one meetings with individual pupils may leave you vulnerable to allegations.
+- buy or give gifts to children other than as part of a school rewards system - give to, or exchange with, pupils any personal details such as home/mobile telephone number or home or personal e-mail address for any reason, unless a specific need to do so is agreed with their Line Manager or the Headteacher - offer or give lifts to pupils in your own personal vehicle. - Ensure that you understand and comply with the school's procedures and arrangements for the transportation of pupils offsite, where this is necessary, for example to out-of-school activities. - Be aware that one-to-one meetings with individual pupils may leave you vulnerable to allegations.
 In circumstances where a confidential interview or one-to-one meeting is necessary, wherever possible this should be conducted in a room with visual access, or with the door open, or in a room or area frequented by other people and another pupil or adult should be nearby.
 Where such conditions cannot apply, you should ensure that another adult knows that the meeting is taking place. - Ensure that you take particular care when supervising pupils in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
 You remain in a position of trust and, even though a more informal approach may be appropriate, the same standards of conduct apply.
-You are expected to familiarise yourself with, and adhere to, school procedures and rules relating to school trips. - Exercise your professional judgment in making an appropriate response if a pupil seeks to establish social contact with you, either by electronic or other means, or if contact should occur accidentally. - Be aware and understand that all employees and workers, whatever their role, have a responsibility for safeguarding and promoting the welfare of children.
-If you are unclear about your responsibilities in this area or if you do not know where to find the relevant policy(ies) or the information you need in this respect, you should speak to your Line manager or to the Headteacher. - Be aware and understand that you have a duty to report any suspicion of child abuse.
-Ensure that you act in accordance with the DfE statutory guidance on 'Working Together to Safeguard Children' and that you have read and fully understand the school's Child Protection Policy and act in accordance with the principles and procedures set out within it at all times - Ensure that you have read, understand and act in accordance with the Department for Education's statutory guidance document 'Keeping Children Safe in Education' (KCSIE), 'Part One: Safeguarding Information for All Staff'.
-School leaders and those employees/workers who work directly with children must also read and act in accordance with Annex A of KCSIE. - Ensure that you understand what you should do if you have concerns about another staff member, as referred to in Part One of KCSIE.
-(For this purpose, 'staff member' should also to be taken to include any other trainees, workers, volunteers, governors or others providing services to the School).
-If you have any such concerns, you should refer to the school's Whistleblowing Policy which sets out the action that you must take.
-(See also 14. below) - Be aware of, and understand, your specific responsibilities under the Sexual Offences Act 2003.
-The Act sets out the law on sexual offences committed by those in a position of trust.
+You are expected to familiarise yourself with, and adhere to, school procedures and rules relating to school trips. - Exercise your professional judgment in making an appropriate response if a pupil seeks to establish social contact with you, either by electronic or other means, or if contact should occur accidentally. - Be aware that, under no circumstances, will you be expected, or allowed, to use your personal equipment to take images of pupils at or on behalf of the school.
+This means that you must: - adhere to the school's policy in this respect - only publish images of pupils where they and their parent/carer have given explicit written consent to do so - only take images where the pupil is happy for you do so - only retain images when there is a clear and agreed purpose for doing so - store images in an appropriate secure place in the school or setting - ensure that a senior member of staff is aware that the photography/image equipment is being used and for what purpose - be able to justify images of pupils in your possession - avoid making images in one to one situations.